 Ripple Artifact, a new laptop from a new brand.
 But is Ripple a strong enough contender to make enough waves in the laptop market of Nepal?
 With a cheaper price tag and competitive specs, Ripple has surely got the basics right but to hit that very price point, did Ripple cut any corners?
 And let’s see how the Ripple Artifact performs in the real world, and see if it justifies its asking price?
-This is our take on the Ripple Artifact.
+This is our take on the Ripple Artifact and below is our Ripple Artifact Review.

 Artifact is a gaming laptop that does look seemingly good and is marketed as the ultimate gaming laptop.
 The laptop comes with 4 cores Intel i5 10th Gen processor.
 Nvidia GeForce GTX 1650Ti graphics card.
 The overall design of the laptop and the build quality are sturdy and do not have any sharp corners or edges.
 The laptop has a 15.6 inches full HD display.
 When it comes to port selection, we have 3 USB ports, 1 USB type C port, 1x mini display port, 1 HDMI Port.
 The laptop weighs around 1.85KGs which is lighter than many other gaming laptops available at this price point.
 Apart from that, the laptop doesn’t look gaming-inspired and has a stealthy look to it.
 It blends right into the crowd of professional laptops but can also game.